jagaapple/string_foundation.rb/README.md

 - A project that uses source control, such as Git

 ### Installation
-StringFoundation is available as a gem, to install it just install the gem:
+String Foundation is available as a gem, to install it just install the gem:

 ```bash
 $ gem install string_foundation